-We wanted to make our lives easier – after all, coding hundreds of forms was a complex endeavor.
-So, when we started working on the no-code builder, we did it for a very selfish reason – to make our own work easier and more efficient.
+We wanted to make our lives easier - after all, coding hundreds of forms was a complex endeavor.
+So, when we started working on the no-code builder, we did it for a very selfish reason - to make our work more accessible and efficient.

-We started out small.
-We built a relatively simple PDF rendering engine.
+We started small by building a relatively simple PDF rendering engine.
 Until then, we had to go through a lengthy process to convert our clients’ PDF forms into a web-responsive customer journey.
 The process was convoluted, to say the least.
-First, we had to save the PDF in an image format and then a developer from our team had to search for the exact positions of pixels and start to type them into the code.
-Now, imagine this done at the scale of hundreds and thousands of PDF documents – not a task you would want your worst enemy to work on.
+First, we had to save the PDF in an image format, and then a developer from our team had to search for the exact positions of pixels and start to type them into the code.
+Now, imagine this done at the scale of hundreds and thousands of PDF documents - not a task you would want your worst enemy to work on.

 So, we decided to make the process more efficient by building an engine to mark fields on PDF documents instead of doing the annotations with code - saving a lot of time.
 That is how EasySend’s no-code approach was born.

 We later realized that this tool is too great to be hoarding it for ourselves.
-If we unleash it to the world, we can truly change the way enterprises approach their digital transformation.
+If we unleash it on the world, we can genuinely change the way enterprises approach their digital transformation.

 From internal tool to a no-code platform for insurance and financial services

 The bottom line is - we built a no-code platform for ourselves; but, when we experienced the pain of coding digital journeys first hand, we searched for a solution to make our own lives easier.